cyplo/blog/content/posts/2017/11/rust-vscode-mac.md

+---
-.. title: Setting up Rust development environment using VSCode on a Mac
+title: Setting up Rust development environment using VSCode on a Mac
-.. slug: rust-vscode-mac
-.. date: 2017-11-25 13:50:27 UTC
+date: 2017-11-25 13:50:27
-.. tags: rust, vscode, ide
-.. category:
-.. link:
-.. description: A guide to setting up VSCode as the central point of your Rust development experience
-.. type: text

-This post is a part of the upcoming series on different ways of setting up your Rust development environment.
-It's time for VSCode.
+tags: [rust, vscode]
+---

 ## Completion and highlighting